vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 breaking changes on major version transitions.

 Generally speaking, the problem of being backcompat to previous versions doesn't have an ideal solution.
-One way or another, it is often a matter of choosing plain bad tradeoffs out of a set horrible ones.
+One way or another, it is often a matter of chosing between a bad tradeoff and a set of horrible ones.
 But when chosen, the rules are to be spoken out load, clear, and be followed with no exceptions.
 This is where Raku does do the right thing.
-The rules I currently want to focus upon are:
+The rules I currently want to focus upon
+are:

 1. A compunit must be able to proclaim the language version it is willing to be compiled with.